pnakibar/packtcheckt/README.md

 # USAGE
 I made it using Python, it should be usable in both Python 3 and Python 2.
 Just execute the script they way you like and it will print the new book name.

+Now there is some caching, so you don't need to download the book everytime you run the script :)